 Welcome to the Division of Mine Reclamation

-The Division of Mine Reclamation (DMR)
+The Division of Mine Reclamation

-In 1991, following significant revisions to the Surface Mining and Reclamation Act of 1975 (SMARA), the Division of Mine Reclamation was created to provide a measure of oversight for local governments as they administer SMARA within their respective jurisdictions.
+In 1991, following significant revisions to the Surface Mining and Reclamation Act of 1975 (SMARA), the Division of Mine Reclamation (DMR) was created to provide a measure of oversight for local governments as they administer SMARA within their respective jurisdictions.
 To accomplish this goal, the Division of Mine Reclamation may provide comments to lead agencies on a mining operation’s reclamation plan and financial assurance and may initiate compliance actions that encourage SMARA compliance.
 While the primary focus is on existing mining operations and the return of those mined lands to a usable and safe condition, issues relating to abandoned legacy mines are addressed through the Abandoned Mine Lands program.

-Division of Mine Reclamation celebrates 25-year milestone
+The Division of Mine Reclamation celebrated its

 On April 18, 2016, Governor Brown signed